zakharov-dy/flutter_word_translation_picture/README.md

 ## Builds

-Most likely you can not start my project, because that have some secret API keys, that I am not commited.
+Most likely you can not start my project, because that have some secret API keys, that I have not commited.
-Fortunately I create build apk (android only) and share it by farebase distribution.
+Fortunately I created build apk (android only) and shared it by farebase distribution.
 I will share it for show how it work in real device.
 If you want to get it please contact me by dev.zakharov.dy@gmail.com.

 Unfortunitely I can't build application for iOS, because I can't register account and get error: "Your enrollment in the Apple Developer Program could not be completed at this time." on developer apple site.
 In emulator iOS application version works great.